roscopeco/eeprom-programmer/README.md

 `D3`, `D4` and `D5` handle the EEPROM's `A10`, `A11` and `A12` pins, the three address bits that don't fit in the shift register.

+## Enhancements

+At the moment this just writes the same data to every byte.
+I then hook up the EEPROM to a bunch of LEDs and use jumpers to drive the address bus.
+The next step is to allow it receive (via USB serial probably) a bunch of actual data to write.

+It could also get the data over WiFi, but that would just be silly.